Bangudae Petroglyphs: Description

+The cliff where the petroglyphs are engraved.

-More than 300 petroglyphs are engraved.
-Three hundred and four representations can be seen, of which 166 figures are animals and 108 are unidentified motifs.
-Representations of cetaceans are the most frequent, being 14.4% of the figures.
-In terms of theme, the representations are either anthropomorphic, depicting the body or face of a human; zoomorphic, showing sea and land animals; hunting and fishing tools; and indeterminate markings whose themes or shapes are hard to identify.
+According to the statistical data provided by the Ulsan Petroglyph Museum of Bangudae, 312 petroglyphs are engraved.
+In total, 312 engravings can be seen, of which 200 figures are accounted for as the animals and 23 are unidentified creatures.
+Representations of cetaceans are the most frequent, being 28% of the figures.
+In terms of theme, the representations are either anthropomorphic, depicting the body or face of a human; zoomorphic, showing sea and land animals; or hunting and fishing tools.